London. The greatest city in the world. One of the most exciting places to live in with THE best gay scene you’ll ever come across. FACT!

 Looking for some hot fun?
 Or an exciting adventure?
 The Locker Room is a sauna with a steam room, playrooms, and private cabins.
 If you go here, you are guaranteed some action.
 They constantly have events on, so you’re almost always guaranteed a special experience whenever you visit.

 On the 1st Thursday, 3rd Wednesday, and last Saturday of every month, there are 100% nude parties.
 Yep, “no clothes, no attitude” as they say.
 There’s nothing more liberating than going au naturel in a room full of other guys in the buff.
-Especially when everyone is super kind and judgement free.
+Especially when everyone is super kind and judgment free.

 No matter what you look like, you will be celebrated.
 Every Tuesday is Bears Night, for guys who have and appreciate men with tons of body hair.
 And looking for an older man?
 Once a month, they host a Lads for Dads meetup, for younger men who are into older guys.

-Opening Hours: The Locker Room is open daily from 11am until midnight
+Opening Hours: The Locker Room is open daily from 11 am until midnight

 Location: It's located at 6 Cleaver Street in Kennington, not far from Kennington tube station